Bike-a-thon Fundraisers and Great Bikeathon Fundraising Ideas

 - Prize management system

-- Ability to take per unit pledges or flat-rate donations
+- Ability to take per-unit pledges (i.e., per mile or lap) or flat-rate donations

 - Detailed financial reporting capabilities